marcomilon/micro-db/README.md

 `composer require fullstackpe/micro-db`

-If you prefer you can create a composer.json
+If you prefer you can create a composer.json in your project folder.

 ```json
 {